tuva-health/docs/docs/quality-measures.md

 - `quality_measures_period_end`

-## Data Mart Structure
+### Data Mart Structure

-### Staging
+#### Staging

 The staging tables show what tables and fields are used from the Core data model.

-### Intermediate
+#### Intermediate

 The intermediate tables contain the complex logic for each quality measure.
 The models are organized by denominator, numerator, and the various exclusions.

-### Final
+#### Final

 The final tables are an aggregated view of all quality measures and your population.

-- **quality_measures__summary_counts:**  Reporting measure counts with
+- **Summary Counts:**  Reporting measure counts with performance rates.
-  performance rates.
-- **quality_measures__summary_long:**  Long view of the results for the reporting version of all measures.
+- **Summary Long:**  Long view of the results for the reporting version of all measures.
 Each row represents the results a measure per patient.
 A null for the denominator indicates that the patient was not eligible for that measure.
-- **quality_measures__summary_wide:**  Wide view of the results for the reporting version of all measures.
+- **Summary Wide:**  Wide view of the results for the reporting version of all measures.
 This model pivots measures on the patient level (i.e. one row per patient with flags for each measure.
 The false flags can be treated as care gaps as exclusions have been included in the pivot logic.

-# Data Quality Issues
+## Data Quality Issues

 Many organizations that have the technical staff needed to build the logic for a quality measure may still run into data quality issues.
 Some common data